skr3178/reinforcement_learning/football/README.md

 Rewards Model
 ![Rewards_football.jpg](Rewards_football.jpg)

+##Update:
+Running the original code as is with python 3.6 and compilation.
-Update: Started running on container ubuntu 18.04 as noted here: dorowu/ubuntu-desktop-lxde-vnc https://hub.docker.com/r/dorowu/ubuntu-desktop-lxde-vnc/ start the container with command
+Started running on container ubuntu 18.04 as noted here: dorowu/ubuntu-desktop-lxde-vnc https://hub.docker.com/r/dorowu/ubuntu-desktop-lxde-vnc/ start the container with command